-Our Total Recordable Frequency Rate (TRFR) was 0.31 accidents per million hours worked (1st October 2020 to 30th September 2021) as compared to 0.34 in the same period last year.

-Sadly, two of our employees were involved in a fatal car accident.
-When fatalities occur, our first priority is to support the needs of the families of the individuals involved.
-Road safety is one of the focus areas for us and we have been taking several preventive measures to reduce road incidents.
-We have strengthened our inclusive and supportive place to work for all our as well as our extended driver network about safe on-road behaviours.
+The world of work is changing.
+Our 2021 employee survey Our Total Recordable Frequency Rate^{} (TRFR) was 0.31 showed that 91% of our people believe we have become accidents per million hours worked (1st October 2020 to simpler, faster and more agile in the last 12 months.
+30th September 2021) as compared to 0.34 in the same Covid-19 has been a catalyst to expand flexible and period last year. more inclusive ways of working.
+We also continue to build Sadly, two of our employees were involved in a fatal organisational capabilities with a clear focus on functional car accident.
+When fatalities occur, our first priority is learning to enable our people to upskill and reskill for their to support the needs of the families of the individuals roles and help them prepare for the changing landscape involved.
+Road safety is one of the focus areas for us of work.
+In our latest employee survey, 87% of our people in and we have been taking several preventive measures offices and 94% of our people in factories believe that the to reduce road incidents.
+We have strengthened our Company provides opportunities for skill development to advance them towards a successful future.
 (TRFR: Employee + Contractor)

-Wellbeing for all

-Alongside safety at work, supporting our people's physical, mental and emotional wellbeing has never been more important.
+mental and emotional wellbeing has never been more important.
 We dialled up our systematic approach on wellbeing with customised interventions for various employee segments.
-We provided our people a range of tools to help them to focus on their wellbeing.
+We provided our people a range of